-Bastiaan Woudt is a self-trained photographer, developing his craft and signature style through immersion in history of photography, and studying the masters in museums and fairs.
-By immersing himself into the world of photobooks and exhibitions, Bastiaan developed from his early Pictorialist style into something wholly more abstract yet sharp, and with a strong focus for detail.
+Bastiaan Woudt is a self-trained photographer, developing his craft and signature style through immersion in the history of photography, and studying the masters in museums and fairs.
+By immersing himself in the world of photobooks and exhibitions, Bastiaan developed from his early Pictorialist style into something wholly more abstract yet sharp, and with a strong focus on detail.
 His portraits and nudes transform the subject from mere humans into unreal (and ideal), giving a contemporary twist to the classical form.

 “I find that colour is too distracting.
 Black and white helps to differentiate it from reality.
 Therefore, the focus stays much more on this subject.“